 - As you submit these forms to various colleges, follow up to make sure all paperwork has been received.

 - Keep looking for more scholarships.
-Churches, civic organizations and philanthropists could be possible sources of funding.
+Churches, civic organizations and philanthropists may have additional sources of funding.

-- Check with a high school guidance counselor to see if more scholarship opportunities have come in.
+- Check with your high school guidance counselor to see if more scholarship opportunities have become available.

 - If there are mistakes or if you have not received your SAR, contact the Federal Student Aid Information Center.